-Develop and maintain demographic and transportation databases and migration into a regional database for travel forecast models, congestion management, air quality and other associated federal requirements.
-RiverCOG, in cooperation with neighboring MPOs, the transit districts, and consultants, will assist CTDOT in the updating of data bases.
+Develop and maintain demographic and transportation databases and migration into a regional database for travel forecast and land use models, congestion management, air quality and other associated federal requirements.
+RiverCOG, in cooperation with neighboring MPOs, transit district, and consultants, will assist CTDOT in the updating of data bases.
 This includes maintenance, improvement, and expansion of a regional geographic information system to support other transportation planning activities.
-Maintain other transportation data that supports transportation planning activities of RiverCOG and other agencies including, but not limited to; ETD, MTD, SCRCOG, SCCOG, CRCOG, and the Chambers of Commerce.
+Maintain other transportation data that supports transportation planning activities of RiverCOG and other agencies including, but not limited to; RVT, SCRCOG, SCCOG, CRCOG, and the Chambers of Commerce.
 Mapping as referenced in this document includes: creation and updates to geospatial database and fields for specific information as well as representative maps for planning documents and depiction of information.
-Data collected is used to promote consistency of the MTP and proposed transportation programs and improvements with state and local development patterns.
+Data collected is used to identify growth corridors and analyze transportation improvements promoting consistency of the MTP and proposed transportation programs and improvements with state and local land and infrastructure development patterns.